Seven and Seven is

 The first Lockless rhyme was sung by a girl and is therefore called the girls song.
 Seven different things are being described, and the first two items that Perial Lockless currently has about her person are a Ring (for which I shall assign letter O) and a Word.
 (W)

 Then things start to get a bit funny.
-The second Lockless rhyme (recited by a boy) lists all seven things more clearly in 1,2,3 order while the girl version does not, it only really defines the first two of them as hers before the next items are shared out equally between the husband and the wife. the riddle continues by naming her Husband’s one-time posessions.
-We have his candle (C) which stands outside the door (D) which is plainly going to be the door that Caudicus mentions as an heirloom that lies on the oldest parts of the family estates and is at least as ancient as the box.
+The second Lockless rhyme (recited by a boy) lists all seven things more clearly in 1,2,3 order while the girl version does not, it only really defines the first two of them as hers before the next items are shared out equally between the husband and the wife.
+The riddle continues by naming her Husband’s one-time posessions.
+We have his candle (C) which stands outside the door (D) which is plainly going to be the door that Caudicus mentions as an heirloom that lies on the oldest parts of the family estates and is at least as ancient as the box is.
 Being the Husband of the Lady Lockless would mean that this door should be regarded as being his door, too.

 Lady L might physically have possession the Box (B) but without the means of opening it, she cannot in full hosnesty claim full ownership of the contents…his Rocks (R), The seventh and final thing that the lady keeps is a Secret (S) and this final item appears to be just hers alone.